Kodotautas/Data-Engineering/README.md

 7 - Python and Rust Performance for Data Engineering comparison.

-8 - Real-time data pipeline using Rust programming in Google Cloud Platform (GCP).
+8 - Real-time data pipeline using Rust in GCP.
 The pipeline utilizes Pub/Sub.
-The ingested data loaded into BigQuery, GCP's serverless data warehouse for further analysis and exploration.
+The ingested data loaded into BigQuery.